-As of September 30, 2022, we had cash and investments of approximately \$90.6 million.
-We have incurred operating losses since inception and our accumulated deficit as of September 30, 2022 is \$790.8 million.
-Our current level of cash and investments alone is not sufficient to meet our plans for the next twelve months following the issuance of these financial statements.
-These factors raise substantial doubt regarding our ability to continue as a going concern for a period of one year from the issuance of these financial statements.
-We plan to address our operating cash flow requirements with our current cash and investments, cash generated from sales of IBSRELA, our potential receipt of anticipated milestones from our collaboration partners, our potential receipt of anticipated payments from our Japanese collaboration partner under the second amendment to our License Agreement, our ability to access the capital markets, as well as through the implementation of cash preservation activities to reduce or defer discretionary spending.
+As of June 30, 2023, we had cash, cash equivalents and short-term investments of approximately \$127.6 million.
+We have incurred operating losses since inception in 2007 and our accumulated deficit as of June 30, 2023 is \$824.0 million.
+Our current level of cash, cash equivalents and short-term investments alone is not sufficient to meet our plans for the next twelve months following the issuance of these condensed financial statements on August 2, 2023.
+These factors raise substantial doubt regarding our ability to continue as a going concern for a period of one year from the issuance of these condensed financial statements.
+We plan to address our operating cash flow requirements with our current cash, cash equivalents and short-term investments, cash generated from product sales of IBSRELA, and if approved, cash generated from sales of XPHOZAH, our potential receipt of anticipated milestones payments from our collaboration partners, our potential receipt of anticipated payments from our Japanese collaboration partner under the second amendment to our License Agreement, with additional financing sources and through the implementation of cash preservation activities to reduce or defer discretionary spending.

 There are no assurances that our efforts to meet our operating cash flow requirements will be successful.
-If our current cash and investments as well as our plans to meet our operating cash flow requirements are not sufficient to fund necessary expenditures and meet our obligations for at least the next twelve months following the issuance of these financial statements, our liquidity, financial condition and business prospects will be materially affected.
+If our current cash, cash equivalents and short-term investments as well as our plans to meet our operating cash flow requirements are not sufficient to fund necessary expenditures and meet our obligations for at least the next twelve months following the issuance of these financial statements, our liquidity, financial condition and business prospects will be materially affected.
 These financial statements have been prepared on a going concern basis and do not include any adjustments to the amounts and classification of assets and liabilities that may be necessary in the event that we can no longer continue as a going concern.